This qualification was developed in collaboration with Homeless Link.

-This qualification will provide the knowledge, and skills required to support people who are rough sleeping through outreach work by:
+The qualification aims to provide you with the knowledge and skills required to support people who are rough sleeping through outreach work, by:

 • Enabling learners to develop the skills and knowledge to support and achieve successful outcomes for people who are rough sleeping.